Editor’s Note: This post has been updated with fresh content and links.

 What’s the point of all this if we can’t back it up with data and results, right?

-Cristian Rennella, the VP of Marketing & CoFounder of oMelhorTrato.com personally shared some interesting results from his use of chatbots.
+Cristian Rennella, the VP of Marketing & CoFounder of oMelhorTrato, personally shared some interesting results from his use of chatbots.

-“After 9 years of work and having grown from 0 to 21.5M users, I can assure you that the MOST important Facebook trend that will come to 2018 will be AI that will help with campaign performance.
+“After 9 years of work and growing from 0 to 21.5M users, I can assure you that the MOST important Facebook trend that will come to 2018 will be AI that will help with campaign performance.

-Todd Kunsman from EveryoneSocial had some data to share with us as well:
+Todd Kunsman from EveryoneSocial shared some data with us as well: